mesutal/Petclinic-Microservices-Project/Solution/README.md

 spec:
   tls:
   - hosts:
-    - petclinic.clarusway.us
+    - petclinic.example.us
     secretName: petclinic-tls
 ```

-* Check and verify that the TLS(SSL) certificate created and successfully issued to `petclinic.clarusway.us` by checking URL of `https://petclinic.clarusway.us`
+* Check and verify that the TLS(SSL) certificate created and successfully issued to `petclinic.example.us` by checking URL of `https://petclinic.example.us`

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
 ## MSP 30 - Monitoring with Prometheus and Grafana